jmkim93/Temporal-Scattering/README.md

 * data acquisition for ensembles (if needed),
 * and plotting figure,

 which are separated by a few of cells.
-Running cells successively will finally result in the output figure in pdf format.
+Running cells successively will finally result in the output figure and its source data in pdf, xlsx formats, respectively.

 ### Ensemble Data